Gutex Multiplex Top

 Where to use it

-Multiplex Top can be used on pitched roofs where the slope of the roof is at least 8°.
+Multiplex Top insulation boards can be used on pitched roofs where the slope of the roof is at least 8°.
 In such low pitches specific guidelines must be adhered to using pro clima Solitex Plus, windtightness and nail sealing tapes, such as pro clima Naideck and seals.
 It can also be installed directly over rafters when no other wood fibre insulation is being used.
 Multiplex Top is non load bearing.

 What it does